Google Drive: Spam issues

 Google Drive allowed users to share drive contents with other Google users without requiring any authorization from the recipient of a sharing invitation.
 This had resulted in users receiving spam from unsolicited shared drives.
 Google acknowledged this issue in 2019, and rolled out the ability to block users in 2021.
 In 2023, Google rolled out a spam folder for Drive similar to the one in its Gmail service.

+Controversies

+A primary concern is the platform's lack of end-to-end encryption by default; although files are encrypted in transit and at rest, Google keeps the encryption keys, meaning the company itself has the technical ability to access user content and could potentially be compelled to hand it over to third parties.

+A 2023 class-action lawsuit alleged that Google deleted files from the accounts of paying users without adequate notice, and security researchers have highlighted that, without a specific paid license, actions like file downloads by malicious actors can occur with no forensic log entries, hindering breach investigations.